raspberrypi/documentation/usage/gpio/introduction-to-gpio.md

 ![Fritzing diagram of GPIO showing GPIO pins and grounds + 5v and 3v3](basic-gpio-layout.png)

 ##What are they for?
-What can I do with them
+What can I do with them?
 You can program the pins to do stuff and interact in amazing ways with the real world.
 Inputs don't have to come from a physical switch: for example, it could be input from a sensor or a signal from another computer or device.
 And the output can do anything from turning on an LED to sending a signal or data to another device.
 If the Raspberry Pi is on a network you can control devices that are attached to it from anywhere\*\* and those devices can send data back.
 Connectivity and control of physical devices over the internet is a powerful and exciting thing and the Raspberry Pi is ideal for this.
 There are lots of brilliant examples of physical computing on [our blog][].
 >
 > \*\*Note: not *literally* anywhere of course.
 You need things like access to the network and a network capable computing device.
 And electricity and stuff.
 Please do not write to us to point this out :)